| Name | Description |

 Besides the record components it's now required to register the TS interface of all components which are used

-and consist of a complex Hive type.
+in CustomJS and consist of a complex Hive type.

 Recommended process to do so: Hive Interface Registration - Mapping